 Whereas a CELTA course is geared towards teaching English to adults, to anyone with an aptitude for working with children, the CELTA YL extension course is of interest, CELT YL standing for Certificate of English Language Teaching to Young Learners.

 Coming after the main CELTA course, the CELTA YL extension course, is also an option worth considering as there are never enough specialist YL teachers to meet the demand for them.
-In most schools, at least here in Spain, most English teachers end up teaching at least some hours with Young Learners anyway.
+In most schools, at least here in Spain, most English teachers spend around 50% of their time teaching Young Learners.

 Having a recognised qualification is definitely a plus to go on your curriculum, besides making life much easier for you when you get into your classroom.

-Apart from Young Learners, another more specialised field in TEFL is Business English - which is again a field in which there are never enough specialists to meet demand.
+Apart from Young Learners, another more specialised field in TEFL is Business English.

 Many teachers of Business English find themselves going out to companies and teaching there, "in-company", rather than in a language school.
 It will obviously be helpful to have worked in business in some capacity.

 ESP (English for Special Purposes) can involve teaching English to professionals working in literally any field - airline pilots or cabin crew, air traffic controllers, bankers, doctors…